 Sort legend rows

 You can sort the rows of the legend by any of the columns.
 Rows can be sorted into ascending or descending order.
-To sort a row, click on the header.
+To sort a row, click the header.
 The most recently sorted column displays an arrow indicating the sort order.
 The following screenshot shows a legend that has been sorted by zone in descending order:

-Configure the legend template
+Configure the name of a legend column

 You can enter plain text and templates in the Legend Template field.
 When you add a template, you add an expression that is evaluated when the legend is displayed.